-Action in a Time of Injustice: MLK Shabbat Dinner
+Action in a Time of Injustice: MLK Shabbat Dinners in Brooklyn and Harlem

 Meaningful Service Opportunities

 Over the course of the weekend, we are offering opportunities to do a meaningful service project, contextualize our experience through facilitated service-learning, and join a coalition of Jewish organizations and partners coming together to have a positive impact on our community.
 Check out our Volunteer in Brooklyn and Volunteer in Manhattan sections for details about all of our volunteer projects.

 About Repair the World NYC

-Repair the World NYC launched in the fall of 2015 to tackle pressing local needs by mobilizing communities to volunteer.
+Repair the World NYC launched in Brooklyn in the fall of 2015 to tackle pressing local needs by mobilizing communities to volunteer.
 We enable people to transform their neighborhoods, city and lives through meaningful service experiences, rooted in Jewish values, history and heritage.
-Our team of eight full time fellows in Brooklyn and two full time fellows in Harlem.
-Our fellows partner with many organizations to recruit and train the volunteers needed to address education and food justice needs across NYC and with a focus in Central Brooklyn.
+We have eight full time fellows in Brooklyn and two full time fellows in Harlem.
+Our fellows partner with many organizations to recruit and train the volunteers needed to address education and food justice needs across NYC and with a focus in Central Brooklyn and Harlem.
 Repair the World’s collaborative community storefront space at 808 Nostrand Ave is a hub for service and social justice initiatives.
 Learn more about us on our Website, Facebook, Twitter, or Instagram.